codesandbox/codesandbox-client/packages/homepage/content/articles/creating-a-parallel-offline-extensible-browser-based-bundler-for-codesandbox/index.md

 I'm proud of this bundler, as it allows us to do more and is also much faster than the previous version.
-With the new implementation we have the best of both worlds; we have a close API surface with Webpack and it's optimized for CodeSandbox and the browser.
-It's of course not as advanced as other solutions like Webpack, but it's perfect for CodeSandbox.
-It now doesn't take longer than an hour to add a new template and loaders are very easy to port from their Webpack counterparts.
+With the new implementation we have the best of both worlds; we have a close API surface with `webpack` and it's optimized for CodeSandbox and the browser.
+It's of course not as advanced as other solutions like `webpack`, but it's perfect for CodeSandbox.
+It now doesn't take longer than an hour to add a new template and loaders are very easy to port from their `webpack` counterparts.
 This makes us very flexible in the future.

 #### Performance